Cyprus offers a reliable climate with more than 320 days of sunshine per year and ensures that the plans are rarely affected by weather conditions.

 Cyprus' hundreds of miles of coastline offer swimmers a rich choice, more than 50 of which have been awarded the exclusive Blue Flag eco-label.
 The sun keeps the sea warm from early April to late October.

 There is much that is unique to the island, including some of its flora and fauna (including the Cypriot mouflon and Caretta Caretta turtles).
-Nature trails and action-packed days to experience this are always at hand.
+You will find lots of unique hiking trails and in general a great natural landscape.

 The 11,000-year-old cultural heritage of Cyprus is permeated by influences from East and West.
 As one of the oldest civilisations in the world, Cyprus boasts a stunning variety of ancient monuments, some of which still play a role in modern Cypriot life, and many of which have been protected and included on the UNESCO World Heritage List.